smith/elastic-stack-docker-compose/README.md

 ## Data collected

-* Any OpenTelemetry log, metric, or trace data sent to localhost:4317-4318 (use `host.docker.internal` from containers)
+* Any OpenTelemetry log or metric data sent to localhost:4317-4318 (use `host.docker.internal` from containers)
+* Any trace data is sent to the APM server
 * [HTTP checks](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/httpcheckreceiver/README.md) for Elasticsearch and Kibana.
 These metrics go to the `metrics-generic-default` data stream with `http` and `httpcheck` fields.
 * [Host metrics](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/hostmetricsreceiver).
 These are processed with the [Elastic Infra Metrics Processor](https://github.com/elastic/opentelemetry-collector-components/blob/main/processor/elasticinframetricsprocessor/README.md)